To improve the health of everyone in our region.

 Our region's priority areas

-Based on the findings of the Initial Needs Assessment, and subsequent Health Needs Assessment, we have identified eight priority areas of activity.
+Based on the findings of the Initial Needs Assessment, and subsequent Health Needs Assessment, we have identified seven priority areas of activity.
 Each priority area has its own unique set of activities which specifically address the needs of our community.